1978–79 South-West Indian Ocean cyclone season: Tropical Cyclone Angele

 Angele form on December 13, while stationed in the middle of the Mozambique Channel.
 It traveled north and gradually organized into a tropical storm while performing a tight counter-clockwise loop.
 On December 18 Angele intensified into a tropical cyclone before making landfall on Mozambique.
 Angele weakened to a tropical storm while over land, but re-intensified back to a tropical cyclone as it re-emerged into the Mozambique channel.
 The cyclone moved south and quite abruptly, on December 23, moved to the northeast.
 On December 24 Angele reached a peak intensity as a category three cyclone.
 The system weakened slightly before making landfall on Madagascar two days later.
 The weak storm moved over the open Indian Ocean and translated into an extra-tropical storm.

 Angele is responsible for four deaths and 2,500 people homeless in Mozambique.
 In Madagascar 70 people were killed by the storm's passage.

-Cyclone 03S
+Tropical Storm 03S

 03S entered the basin on December 24 and lasted until December 26.